thapaBurg/thapaday02/content/pages/index.md

       text: Welcome
       color: text-dark
       type: TitleBlock
-    subtitle: Subtitle goes here
+    subtitle: ''
     text: >
-      Dr. Samrat Thapa is a professor at the University of Lynchburg with over 10 years of teaching experience in the United States.
-His 20 years of experience as a student and professor in the United States make him one of the most qualified people you will meet to advise you on University admissions and how to succeed in the United States.
+      Dr. Samrat Thapa is a professor at the University of Lynchburg.
+If you interested in applying to American universities, and achieving success in admissions, academics, university life, career and immigration, you are on the right website.
     actions:
       - label: Get started
         altText: ''
-        url: /
+        url: /blog
         showIcon: false
         icon: arrowRight
         iconPosition: right